JD95/write-you-a-tic-tac-toe/README.md

 ## Food for thought

 What happens if you don't give a function all of it's inputs?
-Remember that evaluation just supsitutes the values one at a time.
+Remember that evaluation just substitutes the values one at a time.
 There is no reason stopping half way should break anything.

 ```haskell
 (\x y -> x + y) 5